zimbakovtech/RoadLaneDetection/README.md

 ## License

-Distributed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

-*Created by Damjan Zimbakov & Efimija Cuneva*
+*Prepared by Damjan Zimbakov & Efimija Cuneva*
+*July 2025*